 The peer reviewers then developed recommendations based on a rating of "Highly Recommended," "Recommended," or "Not Recommended" for each proposal.
-From the recommendations, 15 agencies ranked within the "Recommended" rating, and one (1) agency ranked within the "Not Recommended" rating.
+All of the agencies received a "Recommended" rating.

 Data Scoring

 The focus for funding was on state-level law enforcement agencies in states with high rates of identified heroin, fentanyl, carfentanil, and other opioid problems using the most recent available data, as indicated through the following sources of statewide data: